CubicActivity/Computer-networks-and-security/README.md

 # Kmib practical and theory solutions in the application obsidian
 - Download the obsidian note app
 - Open this vault
-- Enjoy my kmib solutions
+- Enjoy my kmib solutions for the subject